 The latest version of Chrome OS Canary build comes with an additional set of controls for the Chromebook keyboard.
 Auto Repeat might be a new term for many of you, so here is what it means.

 What Is Auto-repeat?

 Open up a text field and press and hold any key.
 It starts repeating, right?
 For example, if you open up a text field and press and hold the L key, you will see an L first, and then after a tiny delay, you will see L “repeating”.
 The keyboard goes on typing L until you take your finger off from the L key.

-Microsoft Windows and MacOS both have this feature.
+Microsoft Windows and macOS both have this feature.
 So, this is not a Chrome OS-only thing!
-This is just another fine detail that Google is adding to their beloved operating system while preparing it for wold domination.
+This is just another fine detail that Google is adding to its beloved operating system while preparing it for wold domination.

 From Chrome OS Settings you can:

 - Enable or disable Auto-repeat

 To access these settings, go to Settings > Keyboard > Enable auto-repeat.